bcgov/action-deployer-openshift/README.md

 # Example, Matrix / Post Rollout

 Deploy and run a command (post hook).
-When values for `post_rollout`, `overwrite` and `triggers` are not provided defaults will be used.
+When values (e.g. overwrite, triggers) are not provided defaults will be used.
 This is convenient, but unintuitive.

 ```yaml
 deploys: